DavisVaughan/warp/README.md

 status](https://github.com/DavisVaughan/warp/workflows/R-CMD-check/badge.svg)](https://github.com/DavisVaughan/warp)
 <!-- badges: end -->

-The goal of warp is to provide tooling to group date times by period.
+The goal of warp is to provide tooling to group dates by a variety of periods, such as: yearly, monthly, by second, by week of the month, and more.

 ``` r
 library(warp)